AndreaDeMartino/Custom-GridSystem/README.md

 #### A dynamic and customizable grid system with some utilities, like mixin and breakpoint.
-This is my personal alternative to libraries like bootstrap
+This is my personal alternative to libraries like bootstrap.